-Any significant amendment or substantial deviation/modification to the Plan is subject to the
+Any significant amendment or substantial deviation/modification to the Plan is subject to the same requirements as for the development/submission of the original Plan (including, timeframes).

 Please Note: Approval of a PHA's Financing Plan may be delayed if a PHA has made a substantial change to its plans, as defined locally, and the PHA has not completed a new PHA Plan or Significant Amendment to its PHA Plan submission.
 In addition, if HUD determines that there has been a significant change to the Significant Amendment involving transfers of assistance, changes in the number of assisted units, or a change in eligibility or preferences, HUD may require that a PHA resubmit their Significant Amendment.